 Insurance companies in New Brunswick can legally charge a driver for a traffic violation on their insurance policy, depending on the type of violation.

-Drivers in New Brunswick can shop around and compare rates from dozens of insurance companies to get the best price as well as the best coverage.
-Online quote comparison services are available (such as InsuranceHotline).
+The easiest way for drivers to save on car insurance in New Brunswick is to shop around and compare rates from dozens of insurance companies.
+Online quote comparison services such as InsuranceHotline make it easy to get the best price as well as the best coverage

-High-risk drivers who are not able to qualify for coverage elsewhere can obtain insurance through Facility Association, which is designed to make sure even high-risk drivers are covered.
+Sometimes it is more difficult for high risk drivers to get coverage.
+If you are a high-risk driver who is not able to qualify for coverage elsewhere, you can obtain insurance through Facility Association, which is designed to make sure even high-risk drivers are covered.